 To lack conviction as a believer is often an indication of biblical illiteracy if not a lack of courage.

-For a Christian elected official to fall down from his principles—to compromise biblical absolutes—in his policies or interactions with others grievously tarnishes his or her testimony and, I might add, the corporate testimony of the body of Christ.
+For a Christian elected official to fall down from his principles—to compromise biblical absolutes—in his policies or interactions with others grievously tarnishes his testimony and, I might add, the corporate testimony of the body of Christ.
 In summary, the fourth of the five characteristics of righteousness is conviction.
-Are you a man or woman of conviction?
+Are you a leader of conviction?
 Such exalts a nation.

 E. TO BE RIGHTEOUS MEANS YOU MUST BE PRAYERFUL